Tips for Improving Airport Operations

 Comprehensive designs maximize space throughout an airport's sections so each facet can run smoothly.
 Consider the minimum space requirements for each operation and assign vendor and seating spaces based on those efficiency numbers.

-Also, allow equitable space and access for all airlines and other companies.
+Allow equitable space and access for all airlines and other companies.
 Many larger airports host multiple airlines under one roof.
-Giving enough space for each of these businesses to operate and advertise boosts business for them and the airport.
-Fair treatment for all airlines and other businesses, like rental cars and travel agencies, shows the airport's dedication to client success, which may lead to continued partnerships in the future.
+Providing space for each business to operate and advertise boosts profitability for them and the airport.
+Fair treatment for all airlines and other businesses, like car rental services and travel agencies, shows the airport's dedication to client success, which may lead to continued partnerships in the future.

-Depending on the airport's structural layout, some airline stations may have less direct customer access or other unfavorable qualities.
-In this case, designers should balance undesirable aspects of a location with perks like additional amenities that tell each airline they're valued aspects of the airport.
+Depending on the airport's structural layout, some airline stations may need more direct customer access or other favorable qualities.
+In this case, designers should balance undesirable aspects of a location with perks like additional amenities that communicate that the airport values each airline.

 9. Administrative and Employee Areas

 While airports are customer service areas, they're also places of employment.
-From airline representatives and security agents to food service workers and administrators, all employees need comfortable, clean spaces to work and take breaks.
+All employees need comfortable, clean spaces to work and take breaks.
 Whether employees work in offices or at stations throughout the airport, positive workplace experiences are essential for success.

 10. Storage Areas